Linux make Command with Examples

 Conclusion

-After going through the examples in this tutorial, you know how to use the make command in Linux and how it works.
+The examples in this tutorial explained how to use the make command in Linux to compile files into executables.

 Next, download the Linux commands cheat sheet to learn other important Linux commands.